espocrm/documentation/docs/administration/log.md

 *As of v7.4.*

+!!! note

+    Not to be enabled on production.

 If the parameter *sql* is set to true, all executed SQL queries will be printed to the log.
 Requires *INFO* or *DEBUG* level.
-Not to be enabled on production.

 If *sql* is set to true, and the log level is *NOTICE* or higher, than only failed queries will be logged.
 As of v8.2.